rvarago/mini-balancer/README.md

 # mini-balancer

-"A toy and mini load-balancer."
+A toy and mini load-balancer.

 # Disclaimer

-> This is a toy project of mine, only meant to serve as something fun for me to build with Rust.
-I do not intend to maintain it nor make it production-ready at all.
+> This is just a toy project of mine, only meant to serve as something fun for me to build with Rust.
+I do not intend to maintain nor make it production-ready at all.

 # Description